 The Arkham Sessions, hosted by Dr. Andrea Letamendi and Brian Ward, is a weekly podcast dedicated to the psychological analysis of Batman: The Animated Series.
 Nostalgic, humorous, and even a little educational, each episode promises to lend some insight into the heroes, villains, and classic stories of the Dark Knight!

 The Arkham Sessions, Ep.
 132 - "The Demon Reborn"

-The following is an interview with Leah Verrill regarding the launch of the production, Saving Cain, at the 2019 Hollywood Fringe Festival.
-In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Verrill about the inspiration behind the production, the creative process of preparing with the cast and crew, what she hopes that audiences will take away from the show, how you can purchase tickets, and more!
+The following is an interview with Jason Doring, writer of the comic book series, The Naked Eye.
+In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Doring about the inspiration behind the series, his creative process in working with artist Beniamino Delvecchio, what he hopes that readers will take away from the story, and more!

 Tread Perilously is a podcast in which hosts Erik Amaya and author Justin Robinson watch the “worst” episodes of popular TV shows, attempting to determine if they would continue to watch the series based on the most off-key moments.

 This Week: Star Trek: TNG' "Angel One"